-- Read and mark chapters 1-6 of Watchmen.
-Since the text is a graphic novel, I suggest using large Post-it notes so that you do not have to cover up the pictures that are as much a part of the text as the words. - We will discuss our second paper, which requires research.
+• Read and mark chapters 1-6 of Watchmen.
+Since the text is a graphic novel, I suggest using large Post-it notes so that you do not have to cover up the pictures that are as much a part of the text as the words.